werebus/mc-config/README.md

 2. Get the vault password and put it in a file named `vault-password`.
 You can, of course, start from scratch.
 All "secret" variables are proxied in `vars.yml`.
+3. Install the required Python packages
+    ```bash
+    source .envrc # done automatically if you have direnv
+    pipenv install
+    ```

 Configuration
 =============